Anne Moss Rogers, Mental Health Speaker and Author

 Author: Anne Moss Rogers

-I am an emotionally naked TEDx speaker, and author of the Book, Diary of a Broken Mind.
-I raised two boys, Richard and Charles, and lost my youngest son, Charles to substance use disorder and suicide June 5, 2015.
+I am an emotionally naked TEDx speaker, and author of the Book, Diary of a Broken Mind and co-author with Kim O'Brien PhD, LICSW of Emotionally Naked: A Teacher's Guide to Preventing Suicide and Recognizing Students at Risk.
+I raised two boys, Richard and Charles, and lost my younger son, Charles to substance use disorder and suicide on June 5, 2015.
 I help people foster a culture of connection to prevent suicide, reduce substance misuse and find life after loss.
-My motivational, training and workshop topics include suicide prevention, addiction, mental illness, and grief.
+My motivational, training and workshop topics include suicide prevention, addiction, mental illness, coping strategies/resilience, and grief.

 As talented and funny as Charles was, letting other people know they matter was his greatest gift.
 And now the legacy I try and carry forward in my son's memory.

 Professional Speaker Website.
 Trained in ASIST and trainer for the evidence-based 4-hour training for everyone called safeTALK.

 As board members for 2 End the Stigma, many of us attended this town hall on addiction recovery with our state and local representatives and Ryan Hampton a recovery advocate, to talk about addiction and where the gaps are.

 So what are we lacking right now for addiction recovery?
 Sheriff Leonard says transportation.
 It’s hard to get to your job when you have $20k worth of fines on your record and no way to pay them off.
 And in Chesterfield County where this was taking place, there is no public transportation system, leaving those in recovery struggling to make … Read more...